IrisLiu-00/dndnotes/_notes/Campaign/Session Notes/A Murder in Avizallo - Appendix.md

 - [ ] Imprint of the ring of mind shielding - in the mud at hidden cove, a paper from Owl, ?
 - [ ] New set of prayer beads commissioned for Owl
 - [ ] eyewitness of the assassin (a tall, unrecognized man, elf height) scaling the side of a pillar
-- [ ] Fish scale (sahuagin) embedded in the wood fragments of the reservoir waterwheel

 Automata plot
 - [ ] Cargo crates labelled for Kingswill Trading transport all around the isles (some to incongruous locations - hiding the automata/monsters)